ralgar/proton-mo2-installer/README.md

 Installation is simple:
 1. Install your chosen game through Steam.
 2. Grab the latest stable release of the installer [here](https://github.com/ralgar/proton-mo2-installer/releases).
-3. Make sure Steam is *not* running before starting the installer..
-4. Run `setup`, and follow the prompts until finished.
+3. Run `setup`, and follow the prompts until finished.
-5. Launch the game via Steam.
+4. Launch the game via Steam.
 It will now launch MO2 instead.

+**Notes:**
+- The installer may interact with Steam in various ways, this may include closing running Steam instances, and launching the game to inititalize the prefix.
+Do NOT interfere with this process or the installation will fail to complete.
-**Note:** Configuring the prefix can take a long time in some cases.
+- Configuring the prefix can take a *long* time in some cases.
 There is no fix for this, just be patient.

 ### Configuring Mod Organizer 2